rapidsms/rapidsms/docs/topics/celery.rst

 ==========================

 The Celery configuration described here is for convenience in development, and should never be used in production.

-See :doc:`Deployment </topics/deployment>` for information about deploying Celery for actual use.
+The most important change to make in production is to stop using `kombu.transport.django` as the broker, and switch to `RabbitMQ`_ or something equivalent that is robust and scalable.

 .. _Celery: http://celeryproject.org/
 .. _task: http://docs.celeryproject.org/en/latest/userguide/tasks.html